-These risk factors are generally applicable to AMR and its subsidiaries, unless the context indicates otherwise.
+These risk factors are generally applicable to American and its parent AMR, unless the context indicates otherwise.

 Our ability to become profitable and our ability to continue to fund our obligations on an ongoing basis will depend on a number of risk factors, many of which are largely beyond our control.